boltops-tools/google-ssl-cert/README.md

     NAME                            TYPE          CREATION_TIMESTAMP             EXPIRE_TIME                    MANAGED_STATUS
     google-ssl-cert-1               SELF_MANAGED  2021-10-13T13:17:04.192-07:00  2022-10-12T17:22:01.000-07:00

-The cert name will also be saved to Google Secret Manager so you can later reference it.

 ## Required Env Vars

 These env vars should be set:

 Name | Description
 --- | ---
-`GOOGLE_APPLICATION_CREDENTIALS` | A service account as must be set up with `GOOGLE_APPLICATION_CREDENTIALS`.
+GOOGLE\_APPLICATION_CREDENTIALS | A service account as must be set up with `GOOGLE_APPLICATION_CREDENTIALS`.
 IE: `export GOOGLE_APPLICATION_CREDENTIALS=~/.gcp/credentials.json`
-`GOOGLE_PROJECT` | The env var `GOOGLE_PROJECT` and must be set.
+GOOGLE_PROJECT | The env var `GOOGLE_PROJECT` and must be set.
-`GOOGLE_REGION` | The env var `GOOGLE_REGION` and must be set when creating a region-based google ssl cert.
+GOOGLE_REGION | The env var `GOOGLE_REGION` and must be set when creating a region-based google ssl cert.
 So when using the `--no-global` flag

-To check that GOOGLE_APPLICATION_CREDENTIALS is valid and is working you can use the [boltops-tools/google_check](https://github.com/boltops-tools/google_check) test script to check.
+To check that `GOOGLE_APPLICATION_CREDENTIALS` is valid and is working you can use the [boltops-tools/google_check](https://github.com/boltops-tools/google_check) test script to check.
 Here are the summarized commands:

     git clone https://github.com/boltops-tools/google_check
     cd google_check